-At our request, the underwriters have reserved for sale, at the initial public offering price, up to an aggregate of % of the Class A ordinary shares offered in this offering to certain of [our directors, officers, employees, business associates and other persons having relationships with us.]
-Pursuant to the underwriting agreement, the sales will be made by through the Directed Share Program.
+At our request, the underwriter has reserved for sale, at the initial public offering price, up to an aggregate of 35,000 Class A ordinary shares, or 1% of the Class A ordinary shares offered in this offering to certain of our directors, officers, employees, business associates and other persons having relationships with us.
+Pursuant to the underwriting agreement, the sales will be made by Aegis through the Directed Share Program.
 If these persons purchase reserved Class A ordinary shares, it will reduce the number of Class A ordinary shares available for sale to the general public.
-Any reserved Class A ordinary shares that are not so purchased will be offered by the underwriters to the general public on the same terms as the other Class A ordinary shares sold in the Directed Share Program to a party who has entered into a lock-up agreement shall be subject to the provisions of such lock-up agreement.
+Any reserved Class A ordinary shares that are not so purchased will be offered by the underwriter to the general public on the same terms as the other Class A ordinary shares offered by this prospectus.
+Any Class A ordinary shares sold in the Directed Share Program to a party who has entered into a lock-up agreement shall be subject to the provisions of such lock-up agreement.